my diamond-shape logo; quite minimalisitic. Liam Collod

 See lxmsite._page for the code implementation.

-In extent to the builtin rst directives ( https://docutils.sourceforge.io/docs/ref/rst/directives.html ), we provide additional directives, or edit the existing ones.
+In extent to the builtin markdown syntax we provide additional features.

 .. directivename:: argument1 argument2